Llewxamris/.config/README.md

 [Hack](http://sourcefoundry.org/hack/)

 # Colours
-Uses the [Vacuous 2](http://dotshare.it/dots/818/) colour scheme by hal
+Uses the [Vacuous 2](http://dotshare.it/dots/818/) colour scheme by hal for i3bar and Rofi.

+Uses the [Badwolf](https://github.com/sjl/badwolf) colour scheme by Steve Losh for Vim and a modified version for Xresources.

 # License
 All files are free to use regardless of purpose.
 See UNLICENSE for more